ANC leaders will no longer eat cake in front of party supporters at centenary rallies, according to a report on Sunday.

-ANC spokesman Jackson Mthembu told the newspaper that everyone in the National Executive Committee (NEC) agreed the public cake-eating culture should be reviewed.
+African National Congress spokesman Jackson Mthembu told the newspaper that everyone in the national executive committee (NEC) agreed the public cake-eating culture should be reviewed.

 “How do we tweak this culture and make it less insensitive?”

-According to the report, the cake proposal was first tabled at the NEC meeting in early February. – Sapa
+According to the report the cake proposal was first tabled at the NEC meeting in early February.